BoiseCodeWorks/SlapGame/README.md

 ### Step 5 - JS - Update the user interface

 1. We are now going to add a function to manipulate the user interface by using the DOM API.
-  - To do this, javascript is required.
+  - To do this, JavaScript is required.
   - You should know by now that selectors are required in order to select specific elements inside the DOM.
   - In this case, we will use the infamous "document.getElementById("WHATEVER-ID")";
 2. Add a function called update().
 This will be responsible for updating the user interface whenever a value changes.